twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 - team members using Avici-style tools for personal banking
 - the organisation running its treasury and payments on something like Altitude
 - staking positions structured via Pye
-- occasional reputation-based credit via Wildcat
+- occasional reputation-based or multi-factor credit via Wildcat or 3Jane
 - and revenue-backed financing and yield via attn

 attn’s role in that stack is focused and narrow: